-Over the last several decades, there has been a significant conversation in the United States about tort reform.
-There has been a lot of talk in the media about the need to rein in frivolous lawsuits.
-Proponents of tort reform talk about large settlements or verdicts threatening the economy and the legal system as though they’re something that happens every day.
-This, along with media coverage of multi-million dollar settlements or verdicts, helps to create an inaccurate perception that anyone can reap millions of dollars from a lawsuit — even one without merit.
+Over the last several decades, there has been a significant conversation in the United States about tort reform concerning the need to rein in frivolous lawsuits.
+Proponents of tort reform talk about large settlements or verdicts threatening the economy and the legal system.
+This, along with media coverage of multimillion-dollar settlements or verdicts, helps create an inaccurate perception that anyone can get millions of dollars from a lawsuit — even one without merit.

 However, there are some things you hear about that may skew your perception of what lawsuits are worth or how settlements or verdicts work.

-Generally, when the public hears about very large jury verdicts, only a small portion of the amount represents compensatory damages or damages that allow the injured person to recover their actual losses.
-As in the McDonald’s award, a significant portion of a large verdict may be in the form of punitive damages.
+A significant portion of a large verdict may be in punitive damages.
 However, punitive damages are relatively rare and typically are only awarded when the person or company being sued behaved in a way deplorable enough that a jury thinks they deserve to be penalized.
 For example, recklessly ignoring reports that a product causes harm to consumers may be grounds for a jury to award punitive damages.

-Most personal injury cases are based on a theory of negligence, which means that a person acted unreasonably or failed to act in a way that was reasonable, and caused someone else harm.
-Negligence lacks the kind of blatant disregard for others that is characteristic of recklessness and the maliciousness of an intentional action.
-Punitive damages typically are awarded only when there is recklessness or intent present, not for simple negligence.
+Most personal injury cases are based on a theory of negligence, which means that a person acted unreasonably or failed to act reasonably and caused someone else harm.
+Punitive damages typically are awarded only when recklessness or intent is present, not for simple negligence.

 In addition to the limits of the law regarding the types of damages you can receive in a personal injury lawsuit, other limits also are likely to be in play in any settlement negotiations or jury awards.

 There are misconceptions on both sides of the spectrum here.
-Some people believe that personal injury cases always move swiftly, and as a result, they expect to have a check in their hands within days.
-On the flip side, others believe that they’re in for a long and grueling court battle when they commit to a personal injury case.
+Some believe that personal injury cases always move swiftly, and as a result, they expect to have a check within days.
+On the flip side, others think that they’re in for a long and grueling court battle when they commit to a personal injury case.

 The truth usually lies somewhere in the middle.
-There are cases that settle very quickly, and there are those that drag on for months or even years.
-Generally, though, it’s in everyone’s best interest to settle a case promptly.
-Once you’ve retained an attorney for your personal injury case, they begin researching your case and preparing for negotiations.
+Some cases settle quickly, and some drag on for months or even years.
+However, it’s in everyone’s best interest to promptly settle a claim.
+But once you’ve retained an attorney, they’ll begin researching your case and preparing for negotiations.

 It is rare for personal injury cases to drag out for years.
-These cases makes the news because they’re unusual and make for interesting reading.
-However, cases that take years are a drain on a company’s time and money.
+These cases make the news because they’re unusual and make for interesting reading.
+However, cases that take years drain a company’s time and money.
 Most insurance companies settle long before a case gets to this point.

-Clients are often surprised to find out that personal injury cases don’t often go to trial.
-Some people immediately decide against a personal injury case because they are afraid of the time, stress, and expenses associated with a courtroom trial.
+Clients are often surprised that personal injury cases don’t usually go to trial.
+Some people immediately decide against a personal injury case because they are afraid of the time, stress, and expenses of a courtroom trial.
 Statistics indicate that most personal injury cases never go to court.
-A courtroom battle can be extremely expensive for both sides, whittling away at a victim’s potential compensation and racking up legal fees for both sides.
+A courtroom battle can be costly for both sides, whittling away at a victim’s potential compensation and racking up legal fees.

 To mitigate this risk and ensure a timely end to the situation, attorneys on both sides typically strive for a settlement.
 If you decide to pursue a personal injury case, know that your chances of going to trial are extremely low.

-Every personal injury case is unique, and the value of your claim is going to depend on factors that are highly individualized.
-Some of the monetary damages will be based on costs that are concrete, such as medical bills and calculations of lost wages.
-Others prove more difficult to calculate, such as pain and suffering.
+Every personal injury case is unique, and the value of your claim will depend on highly individualized factors.
+Some of the monetary damages will be based on concrete costs, such as medical bills and calculations of lost wages.
+Others prove more challenging to calculate, such as pain and suffering.

 When you hire a personal injury lawyer to pursue your claim, your lawyer will go over every detail of your case to create an estimate of how much compensation you should receive for your injuries.
 Factors that go into determining the amount of a settlement demand include: